narekokr/parliamentary-elections/README.md

 Once the DB is ready, run `npm start` to start the server

 Or find some SQL queries in the example file

+Alternatively, use the `Elections-Backup.sql` file to import the databse, tables and some sample data, without using the migrations and seeders